psliwka/termcolors.nvim/README.md

 ## Plugins

-Termcolors ships with two plugins:
+Termcolors ships with three plugins:

 * kitty
 * alacritty
+* termux

 To call the generator for a sepecific plugin you can run `:TermcolorsShow <plugin_name>` and it'll generate output for the terminal that